NiklasTim132/police-department-game/README.md

 --> All Scripts are by Niklas T. Rebel and Horst Jens (https://www.github.com/horstjens)

-His official Homepage: (www.spielend-programmieren.at).
+Homepage of Horst Jens: (www.spielend-programmieren.at).
 Inspired by the Game "Scotland Yard" (Ravensburger).
 Look here for detailed information: https://de.wikipedia.org/wiki/Scotland_Yard_(Spiel)